debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 # Packet Analysis
 We are hoping that there is a vulnerability in the basic ways this thing communicates with its raw api.
 Maybe there is a parsing bug or buffer overflow if we send some ridiculous packet.
+This program is pretty complicated, with many threads that interact with each other via shared buffers or using RDT.

-We opened up wireshark and began looking at the stream of packets as we moved the ebo around.
+With this in mind, we opened up wireshark and began looking at the stream of packets as we moved the ebo around.
 We were only seeing UDP packets and they all seemed to be encrypted in some way.

 After looking at the data of some of the packets, we noticed this one.